 The falls are located in a pretty and deep ravine, but the trail only travels along its rim.
 As such, the 13-foot plunge can only be safely seen from about 35 vertical feet above it.
 The falls hang off an overhanging ledge quite dramatically for its small size.
-From our birds-eye vantage point, it looks like there was a small space behind the falls, which is quite rare for New England.
+From a birds-eye vantage point, it looks like there was a small space behind the falls, which is quite rare for New England.
 Scrambling to the base of the falls is generally considered dangerous, and is therefore discouraged.

 From the parking area, head straight (north) into the woods onto a trail that seems to alternate between being called the Charlie Uznanski Trail and the Orchard Glen Trail.
 This trail is often marked with white markers that have the letters WLT and a Christmas tree symbol on them.

 The trail soon swings right and then left almost immediately thereafter.
 Continue following the Charlie Uznanski/Orchard Glen Trail and you will cross a 2-foot wide seasonal stream and then reach a more significant brook 0.2 mile from the parking area.

 Cross the brook and decide whether you want to proceed directly up a steep hill or hike 200 feet upstream to the right, where a junction that is currently marked with a sign that says "Waterfall" will take you left and uphill to where the steep hill trail connects with it.